cilium/cilium/Documentation/policy.rst

         type IngressRule struct {
                 // FromCIDR is a list of IP blocks which the endpoint subject to the
                 // rule is allowed to receive connections from in addition to FromEndpoints.
                 // This will match on the source IP address of incoming connections.
+Adding
+                // a prefix into FromCIDR or into FromCIDRSet with no ExcludeCIDRs is
+                // equivalent.
+Overlaps are allowed between FromCIDR and FromCIDRSet.
                 //
                 // Example:
                 // Any endpoint with the label "app=my-legacy-pet" is allowed to receive